Why is the new mill called a “next-generation bioproduct mill”?

 Will the wood raw material be sufficient for such large-scale production?
 How will you ensure availability?

-The use of pulpwood will increase by around 4 million cubic metres per year, meaning that the use will increase by around 10 per cent at the national level.
+The use of pulpwood will increase by around 4 million cubic metres per year.
 The annual felling of softwood pulpwood can be increased sustainably by 7 million cubic metres in Finland.
 The effect will spread across Finland through changes in the sourcing areas of our mills.

 Our wood supply is supported by the central location of Äänekoski, the broad member base of Metsäliitto Cooperative, and Metsä Group’s strong wood products industry, which uses logs as a raw material.
 The need for imported wood will remain at its present level.